we-taper/we-taper.github.io/pelican/content/Blogging/Using Pelican and Github to Blog.md

 	firefox(or something else) output\index.html

-However, Because the above method may have trouble locating your CSS and other linked assets, running a simple web server using Python will often provide a more reliable previewing experience:
+However, because the above method may have trouble locating your CSS and other linked assets, running a simple web server using Python will often provide a more reliable previewing experience:

 	cd output && python -m SimpleHTTPServer

-*Note :* In python 3, modulus `SimpleHTTPServer` has been replaced by `http.server`
+*Note :* In python 3, modulus `SimpleHTTPServer` has been replaced by `http.server`.

-###2.2.2 Some automation tools

-*See :*[Automation Tools][a_t]

-To easy my way of editing and publishing, I choose *Fabric*

-###2.2.2 Push to Github Pages
+### 2.2.2 Push to Github Pages

 + Change the output directory: